logobyway through the Cevennes

 From Saint Jean du Gard, continue to Anduze a typical small Languedocian town, with a historic clock tower, grain market and other old buildings - as well as being the other end of the line for the Cevennes steam railway.
 Just outside Anduze don't miss the Prafrance botanical gardens, first established in 1856, covering 34 hectares, the finest plantation of bamboos in Europe.

 After Anduze, you are on the Mediterranean plain.
 It's still rural, but you are back into a fairly heavily populated area with lots of roads.
-Our recommended route will take you to Uzès a very attractive small town with famous 11th century octagonal cathedral tour, other medieval buildings, and popular markets; then to Remoulins - site of the amazingly preserved Roman aqueduct, the Pont du Gard ★★★ (UNESCO world heritage site) , then to Saint Rémy de Provence , past the Roman remains and triumphal arch of Glanum ★★ (See Roman France) then to les Baux de Provence ★★, then across the Rhone and into Provence, at Arles ★★★ (Roman arena, museums).
+Our recommended route will take you to Uzès a very attractive small town with famous 11th century octagonal cathedral tour, other medieval buildings, and popular markets; then to Remoulins - site of the amazingly preserved Roman aqueduct, the Pont du Gard ★★★ (UNESCO world heritage site).
+Cross the Rhone into Provence at Beaucaire, then carry on east to Saint Rémy de Provence , past the Roman remains and triumphal arch of Glanum ★★ (See Roman France) then to the ancient hilltop town and chateau of les Baux de Provence ★★.
+From there it's a short drive to Arles ★★★ (Roman arena, museums).
 After Arles, cross back to the west bank of the Rhone, and take the D570 across the Camargue ★★★ to les Saintes Marie de la Mer ★★, your destination.
-As you go, not the rice paddies and look out for the native white semi-wild Camargue ponies.
+As you go, note the rice paddies and look out for the native white semi-wild Camargue ponies.
+To the east of Saintes Marie, enjoy the nature reserve with its kilometres of fine sandy beaches, accessible only on foot, on horseback or by bike; to the west, it is a short drive to the historic walled city of Aigues Mortes ★★ .

 More on Languedoc: see Languedoc regional guide